-Have an appropriate waste management system to handle potential and contaminated waste and ensure that workers know what those processes are.
+- Have an appropriate waste management system to handle potential and contaminated waste (like used PPE) and ensure that workers know what those processes are. - Contaminated items used by a person diagnosed or suspected to have COVID-19 should be placed in a plastic bag before disposing of it with other waste (double bagged). - Wash hands appropriately with soap and water after handling contaminated items (even if gloves were used).

-- Contaminated items of a person who has been diagnosed or is suspected to have COVID-19 should be placed in a plastic bag before disposing of it with other waste (double bagged). - Clothing and linens belonging to a client suspected or diagnosed with COVID-19 or a symptomatic client suspected of having COVID-19 can be washed using regular laundry soap and hot water (60-90°C).
-Laundry should be thoroughly dried. - Wash hands appropriately with soap and water after handling contaminated laundry (even if gloves were used). - Contaminated disposable cleaning items such as mop heads, cloths, etc. should be placed in a lined garbage bin before disposing of these items with regular waste via double bagging the items within a main garbage bag.
+Contaminated disposable cleaning items such as mop heads, cloths, etc. should be placed in a lined garbage bin before disposing of these items with regular waste via double bagging the items within a main garbage bag.
 Reusable cleaning items can be washed using regular laundry soap and hot water (60-90°C).